 16 – Individuality

 - A PERSON who desires to make an impression must stand out in some way.
-By doing admirable things in different way gives some great advantage.
+By doing admirable things in a different ways gives some great advantages.

 - Whenever possible we introduce a personality into our ads.
 By making a man famous we make his product famous.
 When we claim an improvement, naming the man who made it add effect. (adding CEOs to the launch)